-In the box at the top of the form, check the appropriate box of the quarter for which you are filing.
-Make sure that the quarter checked is the same as shown on any attached Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors.
+Under "Report for this Quarter of 2007" at the top of the form, check the appropriate box of the quarter for which you are filing.
+Make sure the quarter checked is the same as shown on any attached Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors.

-Completing and Filing the Form
+Completing and Filing Form 941